 Dreams were the worst Of course I dreamed of food And love, but they were pleasant rather than otherwise.
-But then I'd dream of things like slitting a baby's throat mistaking it nightmares of other islands stretching away from mine, infinities of islands, islands spawning islands like frogs' eggs turning into polliwogs of islands, knowing that I had to live on each and every one, eventually, for ages, registering their flora, their fauna, their geography.
+But then I'd dream of things like slitting a baby's throat mistaking it for a baby goat I'd have nightmares of other islands stretching away from mine, infinities of islands, islands spawning islands like frogs' eggs turning into polliwogs of islands, knowing that I had to live on each and every one, eventually, for ages, registering their flora, their fauna, their geography.